-As presented in the Year Four Report, RISE (Reaching Independence through Support and Education), curricular development was created to improve executive function, reading comprehension, and vocabulary in adult learners.
-It was also developed to create healthy behaviors.
-RISE curriculum reinforces personal empowerment and self-efficacy through small steps that break down larger processes and improves decision making.
+As presented in the Year 4 report, RISE curricular development focused on improving executive function, reading comprehension, and vocabulary in adult learners.
+The curriculum was also developed to create healthy behaviors.
+It reinforces personal empowerment and self-efficacy through small steps that break down larger processes and improve decision-making.
 For the curriculum to be most effective, the delivery methods and learning environments are crucial.
-RISE group classes are conducted with both visual and auditory learning styles.
+RISE group classes are conducted for both visual and auditory learning styles.
 Members take turns reading aloud to each other while following along with printed material.
 Difficult words or concepts are discussed to reinforce the understanding of the vocabulary.
+Consistency in the flow of the curriculum and repetition in the vocabulary reinforce retention.
+Research of varying socioeconomic statuses (SESs) associates development of neurocognitive functions and neurobiological pathways with income.
+The lower the SES, the greater is the likelihood of underdeveloped neurocognitive functions and neurobiological pathways.
+SES affects both child and adult development in domains such as language, vocabulary, memory, attention span, educational achievement, social behavior, and health outcomes.
+These discrepancies in learning are even more important to address during the COVID-19 pandemic, as the effects may intensify due to the circumstances of distance learning.